epku383/GCP/README.md

 # GCP
-## App engine vs Cloud Run vs Cloud Bigtable, When to Choose Which
+## App engine vs Cloud Run, When to Choose Which
 ### App Engine:
 If you prioritize ease of use and managed infrastructure.
 Need strong integration with other GCP services.